 CBCA Award for New Illustrator

 Entries in this category are for books where the illustrator is emerging or new to the field of children’s book illustration.
-The entry must be the illustrator’s first illustrated book published by a trade publisher where illustrations form a significant part of the book’s narrative or information content.
+The entry must be the illustrator’s first children’s illustrated book published where illustrations form a significant part of the book’s narrative or information content.
 The age range for this category is 0 to 18 years.

 Eligibility Criteria for Books

 - Books must be published in Australia between 1 January and 31 December 2022.

-- Books must be available for purchase by the general public in Australia.
+- Books must be available for purchase by the general public in Australia via an Australian distributor.

 - Books must be written in the English language or bilingual texts where one language must be English.